idt-fhac/micasense_imageprocessing/README.md

 managing python packages and third party software.
 The purpose of this code is readability and clarity to help others develop processing workflows, therefore performance may not be optimal.

-While this code is similar to an installable python library (and supports the `python setup.py install` process) the main purpose of this library is one of documentation and education.
+While this code is similar to an installable python library (and supports the `pip install -e .` process) the main purpose of this library is one of documentation and education.
 For this reason, we expect most users to be looking at the source code for understanding or improvement, so they will run the notebooks from the directory that the library was `git clone`d it into.